dober-man/dober-man.github.io/xc/xc-vuln-app-was.md

 ## Overview

 This guide helps you deploy intentionally vulnerable web applications (such as OWASP Juice Shop, Hackazon, DVWA, etc.) into Azure **safely**, **locked down**, and with **automatic cleanup** using an Azure Logic App.
+Cost ~$0.001 – $0.02 per month

 This prevents:

 - Accidental exposure of vulnerable apps
 - Lingering cloud resources that continue to incur costs

 The Logic App will **delete resources when their expiration tag is reached**, ensuring that your lab environments remain temporary and controlled.

 ---